Dental Care for Your Infant and Toddler

 Eating sugary foods or drinks or eating snacks all day long may increase the risk of tooth decay.

-Starches and sugars from foods produce acid that can break down tooth enamel and cause tooth decay.
+Cavity causing bacteria in the mouth break down starches and sugars in foods which produces acid that cause tooth decay.
 Fruit juice, sweetened tea, soft drinks, all types of milk, and formula contain sugars that can cause tooth decay if in contact with teeth for long periods of time.
 Tooth decay can develop when a child uses a bottle with these liquids for long periods, especially during rest or sleep times.
-There is also a risk if your child continually sips from a bottle, drinking box, or sipper cup during the day.
+Your child is also at increased risk for tooth decay if they continually sip anything other than plain water from a bottle, drink box, or sippy cup.

 Water will not harm the teeth.
 Water is a good choice between regular feeding times and for thirst.
 Introduce your baby to using a cup between 6 and 9 months of age.